 Bring Back the Missing Parts of Your Smile

 Whether your natural teeth were lost to gum disease, accident, injury, or some other reason, tooth loss comes with all sorts of challenges for daily activities, such as talking and eating.
 The right denture can bring back the missing parts of your smile, letting you live your life with confidence again.
-With modern technology here at Skylands Dental of New Jersey, LLC, Dr. Ari Kakkar can create dentures for Hackettstown, NJ dentistry patients that feel comfortable and look natural.
+With modern technology here at Skylands Dental of New Jersey, Dr. Ari Kakkar can create dentures for Hackettstown, NJ dentistry patients that feel comfortable and look natural.
 Get in touch with us to set up your consultation!

 - Comfortable, Mess-Free Digital Impression Technology

 - State-of-the-Art Implant Dentures Placed In-House

 When most people hear the word “dentures,” they think of full dentures.
 These prosthetics contain a whole row of replacement teeth attached to a pink acrylic base that rests on the gums.
 Natural suction should keep it firmly in place, but a bit of adhesive can provide additional stability.
 You can remove full dentures at any time, making it easy to ensure you’re thoroughly cleaning them.